Nathan-Pimlott/code-challenges/README.md

 # Code Challenges

-A project containing various code challenges (description, solution and tests)
+A project containing various code challenges (description, solution and tests).

+All challenges in this project come from exercism.org.

+Please check the instructions file for each folder for instructions/rules.

 ### Installation